QUESTIONNAIRE 2, DISTRIBUTED TO

 7/ We are going to make a film about our trip to Auschwitz.
 What would you expect from such a film?

-8/ Many voices are raised at the moment that doubt the relevance of organizing a one-day trip for school children to Auschwitz.
+8/ Many voices are raised at the moment which doubt the relevance of organizing a one-day trip for schoolchildren to Auschwitz.
 What do you think?

 N°1:

-1/ The name Auschwitz evokes for me an extermination camp, built in the 1930s. it is the symbol of Nazi barbarism and fascism.
-But it is also 'the factory of death', where people entered, but did not leave.
+1/ The name Auschwitz evokes for me an extermination camp, built in the 1930s.
+It is a symbol of Nazi barbarism and fascism.
+But it is also "the factory of death", where people entered, but did not leave.
 Finally, it is the emblem of a hierarchical administration.

 2/ Auschwitz is currently in Poland

-3/ Concentration camps: camps in which the detainees worked hard.
-The goal is to eliminate at 'low heat'.
+3/ Concentration camps: camps in which the inmates worked hard.
+The goal is to eliminate at "low heat".

-Extermination camps: the concentration camps were no longer sufficient to empty and eliminate, so we resorted to 'Zyklon B' to have a higher elimination yield.
+Extermination camps: the concentration camps were no longer sufficient to empty and eliminate, so we used "Zyklon B" to have a higher elimination yield.

 4/ 7 000 000 000

-5/ This is what one must remember.
-For me, "duty of memory" means an important page in modern History.
-One must not forget, in order not to start again ".
+5/ This is what one must necessarily remember.
+For me, "duty of memory" means an important page in modern history.
+We must not forget, so as not to start again ".

 6/ History is facts.
 Memory is the life of these events.

-8/ This day (I think) had an educational value, and allowed to approach reality.
-However, there is not only Auschwitz, and taking a one-day trip seems a bit superficial to me.
+8/ This day (I think) had an educational value, and allowed us to approach reality.
+However, it’s not just Auschwitz, and taking a day trip seems a bit superficial to me.

-I admit that it is an essential and enriching cultural journey, which is not within the reach of everyone.
+I admit that it is an essential and enriching cultural journey, which is not within everyone’s reach.

 N°2: